 How to appeal a school place decision

 In Cambridgeshire, we administer admissions appeals on behalf of all maintained schools, including academies.
-All appeals are held in accordance with the national School Admissions Code.
+All appeals are held in accordance with the Department for Education's School Admissions Code and the School Admissions Appeal Code.

-The purpose of the code is to ensure that the admission appeal panel is independent and that appeals are conducted in a fair, transparent and lawful way.
+The purpose of these codes is to ensure that the admission appeal panel is independent and that appeals are conducted in a fair, transparent and lawful way.

 You are legally entitled to appeal against the admission authority’s decision to refuse a place at your preferred school(s).
 Accepting a place at an alternative school does not affect your child’s place on the reserve list for your preferred school(s), or your right of appeal.